Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- Updated `OPEN-ARC` with a new project and improvements to the previous notebook- and `README` files.
 - Updated `PyWebScrapr` documentation on GitBook.
 - Created an open-source `scikit-learn` model updater for older `DecisionTreeClassifier` models.
 Learn more here: https://github.com/Infinitode/Scikit-learn-DecisionTreeClassifier-Updater
 - Created `requirements.txt` files for some repositories.